marinofelipe/my-site/_posts/2020-04-07-swift-capture-list.md

     private var blogPost = BlogPost()

     func writeBlogPost() {
-    	// For the sake of this example the write task is async,
+    	// For the sake of this example the openPost task is async,
     	// and therefore executed after blogPost.text is set blog.openPost { [blogPost] in
             debugPrint("\(blogPost.text)") // ""